tarwn/lessthandot-hugo/blogs/content/posts/2013-01-31-mongodb-how-to-restore-collections.md

 5 objects found
 Thu Jan 31 16:20:52     Creating index: { key: { _id: 1 }, ns: "MultiCollection.People", name: "_id_" }</pre>

-Let&#8217;s take a look at what we have
+Let's take a look at what we have

 We should have 5 items since we did a backup before we added item 6, we restored that backup